How do Transformers Learn Implicit Reasoning?

 \subsection{Data Construction: Fine-Grained Control for Compositional Reasoning}

 To enable fine-grained behavioral analysis, we extend the symbolic reasoning setup of \citet{wang2024grokking} with expressive query-level control configurations.
-The data comprises atomic triples and compositional queries: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item \textbf{Atomic Triples.} Each atomic fact is represented as a triple $(e_1, r_1) \rightarrow e_2$, partitioned into two subsets: \textit{In-Distribution (ID) Triples} are used in both standalone form and as components of multi-hop training queries; \textit{Out-of-Distribution (OOD) Triples} appear in training data but are excluded from multi-hop construction, enabling the creation of test queries involving out-of-distribution reasoning.
-Note that ID and OOD triples share the same set of entities and relations. \item \textbf{2-Hop Queries.} Each reasoning task takes the form of a compositional chain $(e_1, r_1, r_2) \rightarrow e_3$, where the model performs implicit reasoning over an intermediate entity.
-We distinguish: \textit{Train-II}: queries with both hops from ID triples used during training; \textit{Test-OI}: test queries where the first hop comes from an OOD triple and the second hop from an ID triple.
+The data comprises atomic triples and compositional queries: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item \textbf{Atomic Triples.} Each atomic fact is represented as a triple $(e_1, r_1) \rightarrow e_2$.
+This formulation mimics simple factual relations such as \textit{(Alice, mother-of) → Beth} and \textit{(Beth, sister-of) → Carol}, serving as the atomic unit of the reasoning environment.
+The triples are partitioned into two subsets: \textit{In-Distribution (ID) Triples} are used in both standalone form and as components of multi-hop training queries; \textit{Out-of-Distribution (OOD) Triples} appear in training data only in standalone form, and are excluded from multi-hop composition, enabling the creation of test queries involving out-of-distribution reasoning.
+Note that ID and OOD triples share the same set of entities and relations. \item \textbf{2-Hop Queries.} Each reasoning task takes the form of a compositional chain $(e_1, r_1, r_2) \rightarrow e_3$, where the model performs implicit reasoning over an bridge entity $e_2$.
+For instance, the model receives only the compositional query \textit{(Alice, mother-of, sister-of)} and is expected to predict the correct target \textit{Carol}, implicitly reasoning through the intermediate entity \textit{Beth}.
+We distinguish: \textit{Test-OI}: test queries where the first hop comes from an OOD triple and the second hop from an ID triple; \textit{Train-II}: queries with both hops from ID triples used during training.
 Other query types, such as \textit{Test-II}, \textit{Test-IO}, and \textit{Test-OO}, follow similar definitions. \end{itemize}

 \textbf{Training Configurations.} Our \textbf{base configuration} (Figure~\ref{fig:base-configuration}) includes all atomic triples (ID and OOD) and the full set of Train-II queries, and evaluate on Test-II, Test-OI, Test-OO, and Test-IO, allowing comprehensive generalization assessment.
 To isolate the conditions for generalization, we define \textbf{a flexible family of training variants} that omit specific triples, restrict compositional roles, or remove entire subsets, allowing targeted query-level ablations.
 This design supports controlled investigations into the functional dependencies behind implicit reasoning behaviors.